 Technology to the rescue for Opération Enfant Soleil Telethon

-(ABOVE) Nine-month-old Victor can continue to receive pediatric treatments thanks to Opération Enfant Soleil.
-Photo Credit K Beaulieu
+(Above) Nine-month-old Victor can continue to receive pediatric treatments thanks to Opération Enfant Soleil.
+PHOTO BY K BEAULIEU

 Like many philanthropic organizations, Opération Enfant Soleil has seen its revenue dwindle with the outset of the coronavirus pandemic.
 Almost overnight, as emergency measures took hold across the province, a sizable portion of the organization’s income – which exists to support medical needs of Quebec’s sick children – was suddenly threatened.
 Even its popular annual telethon had to be put on hold as social distancing became the new normal.

 Those on the organization’s frontlines were worried.
 Without fundraising, vulnerable children and their families would surely suffer.

 Even amid a pandemic, “the needs remain just as daunting as ever,” says Julie Lemieux, Chief Executive Officer of Opération Enfant Soleil.
 “Illness strikes when we least expect it.”

 That’s when TELUS stepped in to help.

 Since 1988, the Opération Enfant Soleil Telethon has enabled its namesake organization to collect funds for the purchase of specialized equipment for pediatric medical units and surgical wards throughout Quebec.
 The donations received also help hospital facilities create more welcoming spaces that are better suited to young patients and their families.

 “Phone lines are our most important tool,” says Lemieux, who, this year, headed up her first telethon as head of the organization.

 Amid the COVID-19 pandemic, it became clear a technical solution was needed to keep those phone lines open, while enabling telethon volunteers to safely receive calls and donations.